 More footage surfaced including the police stopping the two of them at some point in their journey. (bodycams again)

 In that footage Gabby was obviously upset about something, but was being evasive about what it was.
 You could see the fear in her eyes that something was not right.
 She mentioned that the two of them had fought and it had turned physical.
-Even then, the police let them go without really poking into what was going on.
+Even then, the police let them go without really questioning her separate from her boyfriend.
 At the very least they could have taken Gabby to a protected place, but in one of those terrible moments they said…. “have a nice day.”
-The story took many twists and turns after that, too many to go into here but ultimately, Gabby’s body was discovered in the remote camp ground, dead from blunt force trauma.
+The story took many twists and turns after that, too many to go into here, but ultimately, Gabby’s body was discovered in the remote camp ground, dead from blunt force trauma.

 A Post Covid World